<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=90428&amp;fmt=gif">

 • Personal training fees

-• Subscription services like Netflix and Disney+
+• Subscription services like Netflix, Amazon Prime, Binge and Disney+

 • Real estate fees like rental payments and mortgage repayments